srai2225/srai2225/README.md

 - 👀 I’m interested in CP,DSA and DIP
 - 🌱 I’m currently learning Web D
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via raisumit2225@gmail.com

 <!---
 srai2225/srai2225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.